FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Methodology

 \subsection{Three-Stage Training Strategy}

-To train FastSLM, we propose a three-stage speech modality adaptation strategy [Image of three-stage training pipeline for speech language models showing pre-training, long-form adaptation, and instruction tuning], designed to progressively enhance the model's capability to understand and adapt to speech input.
+To train FastSLM, we propose a three-stage speech modality adaptation strategy, designed to progressively enhance the model's capability to understand and adapt to speech input.
 Across all stages, we adopt low-rank adaptation (LoRA) \citep{LoRA} to ensure cost-efficient training with minimal trainable parameters.
 Specifically, we set the LoRA rank to 16 and alpha to 64, resulting in a scaling factor of 4.

 \textbf{Pre-training (Short-form Speech Adaptation)}: In the first stage, the model is trained to adapt to short-form speech inputs.
 We construct a dataset of approximately 17K hours of speech-text pairs in both Korean and English, with each speech clip restricted to under 30 seconds.
 This ensures that the model can learn general ASR capabilities and effectively align speech with language.
 We adopt prompt formats inspired by hierarchical tags \citep{qwen-audio,qwen2-audio} to improve language-specific understanding during this stage.
 A detailed description can be found in Appendix \ref{sec:hie_tag}.